DSA Arrays Hashing TypeScript

 Approach

-- If the character is not in the hash map or it's count is zero return
+- If the character does not exist in the hash map or its count is zero return

 Complexity

-- Time: 𝑂(𝑛), where 𝑛 is the length of the strings.
+(Linear) in general, where is the number of unique characters in the strings.

 const validAnagram = (s: string, t: string): boolean => {